AidanSpeakss/streamer-mode-for-firefox/README.md

 - Must be manaully updated when new unsupported sites are reported.
 - Tab title is still visible during load, leaking personal information contained in the title.
 - Doesn't work on most Google products (working on fixes for this ASAP)
-- PII can be determined by looking for what text is changed
+- PII can be determined by looking for what text is changed (credit: u/cn0MMnb)

 ## Upcoming Updates:
 - Implement feature to add randomly generated PII to user settings, to make determining which PII is accurate to the user very difficult.